Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

 - What are mentions and their main metrics

-- Removing mentions
+- Why track mentions

 What are mentions and their main metrics?

 - Reach shows you an estimated number of people who saw a specific mention.
 In the case of mention above, that number is approximately 313.
-The reach of a query is determined by more than just merely the number of visits to an article: the tool also takes into account the article’s positioning (homepage or a less-read section of the site), the number of times a query was mentioned, its position in the article (top-bottom), and the number of shares on social media.
+The reach of a query is determined by more than just merely the number of visits to an article.
+The tool also takes into account the article’s positioning (homepage or a less-read section of the site), the number of times a query was mentioned, its position in the article (top-bottom), and the number of shares on social media.
 It can sometimes happen that the same mention shows a different reach.
 That happens because the tool is estimating the reach as the number of matching keywords between the text of a mention and found keywords.
 It can happen that much more keywords are found in a mention inside one query than in the other, thus such a large difference in reach.

 - Interactions indicate the number of people who have liked, commented or shared the post.